orange-cloudfoundry/osb-cmdb/README.md

 Osb-cmdb adds support for additional properties which are illustrated below.
 Source of truth is associated unit tests

+Osb-Cmdb is expected to be deployed once per OSB client, each having its own basic authentication, its own brokered services catalog, and backend services organization.

 #### Manual catalog of Brokered and backing services

 SCAB supports by default user-provided catalog of brokered services, and associated backing services.